 Among all things, there are many plain little things.
-Because of seeing a great deal of them, we are usually blind to them as well as ignoring their existence.
+Yet since they have become commonplace to us, we are usually blind to them as well as ignoring their existence.
 However, each of them has its own unique value and significance of existence.
 They live for showing forth the authority of the Creator, and for us human living a better and happier life.
 We should thank God for giving us all this!
 Listen!
 In the field, the wheat and the grass are talking something …

 Early in the morning with the sun shining, a gentle breeze blows over the field, and the wheat, lifting up its head, sways slightly.
 Seeing the green grass on the edge of the field, the wheat says to it: “Look, each of us in this field is more valuable than you while you have no value at all.
 I don’t know what the point of you a blade of small and useless grass living is.”
 Hearing this, the grass feels a little sad.
 But after thinking carefully for a moment, it raises its head and says to the wheat seriously: “Though I’m not as valuable as any of you in the field, I also have the responsibility from God—bringing spring, green scenery and joy to the world and all humanity.
 Look at the children playing in the grass, isn’t their laughter from the green?
 Though I’m of no value, yet God bestows me tenacious life force.
 Thus, I will do my utmost to grow and contribute all my energy for the earth and all humanity.
 It’s even more necessary for me to know to treasure every day of my life and use everything I have to repay the Creator, the One who gave me life.
 This is exactly the worth and purpose of my living.”